nextthingco/docs/Gadget-docs/source/includes/_build.md

 **Share Source Files**

 For collaborators to deploy and run containers they will need to know the configurations that go into gadget.yml.
-An easy way to share these is to create a GitHub repository [GitHub](https://github.com/) and push all source files to it.
+An easy way to share these is to create a [GitHub](https://github.com/) repository to push all of the source files to.

 ### 1. Create Registry and Repo